Black Friday is finally here. Yes, this time for real, it's no longer "the week of", nor "in the month of". It is now Black Friday for real.

 4.- Garmin Forerunner 245

 Without being a Black Friday "bargain", its price is low enough to be included in these offers.
-Not because it's unbeatable, but because it's a highly sought-after new model that won't be getting any offers.
-But I know the choice isn't easy (because of the Forerunner 645 music you'll see below).
+Not because it's unbeatable, but because it's a highly sought-after new model that's not going to get any offers.
+But I know the choice is not easy (because of the Forerunner 645 music you'll see below).

 You have two options, first the normal version and second the Music version.
 The difference, apart from the obvious music playback of the second, is that it also has WiFi.